ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-gruessing-ntp-ntpv5-requirements.md

 protocol specification should reduce the amplification factor in request/response payload sizes {{drdos-amplification}} through the use of padding and consideration of payload data.

+# IANA Considerations

+This document makes no requests of IANA.

+# Security Considerations

+As this document is intended to create discussion and consensus and introduces no security considerations of its own.

 --- back